6iovani/FocusDeck/README.md

 # FocusDeck
 A web app that helps students study through flashcards.
 FocusDeck allows users to:
-- Generate flashcards from notes/topics using AI (Gemini API)
+- Generate flashcards and/or quizzes from notes/topics using AI (Gemini API)
-- Save, load, and delete flashcards per user
+- Save, load, and delete flashcards/quizzes
 - Authenticate via Firebase login/signup

-# commands
+# Commands

 from the terminal cd into backend and activate virtual environment "$source venv/bin/activate" install dependencies "pip install -r requirements.txt"